 Honolulu Rail Transit Project

-The project is a 20-mile-long fixed guideway rail system along Oʻahu’s south shore between East Kapolei and Ala Moana Center and includes 21 stations.
+The project is an automated fixed-guideway rail system along Oʻahu’s south shore between East Kapolei Station and a temporary terminus at the Civic Center Station.
 The alignment is elevated, except for a 0.6-mile at-grade portion at the Leeward Community College station.
 The project is intended to provide faster, more reliable public transportation service than can be achieved with buses operating in congested mixed-flow traffic and improve transit links within the corridor.

 About the Project

 As part of the Federal Transit Administration (FTA) accepted Recovery Plan, HART and the City and County of Honolulu have amended the scope of the project to reduce the federally funded original Full Funding Grant Agreement (FFGA) scope by postponing the last 1.25 miles of guideway, the final two stations (Kakaʻako and Ala Moana), and the Pearl Highlands Parking Garage.
 The revised description will be 18.9 miles and 19 stations.